ldtcooper/jQuery-lite/README.md

 `.html(string)` acts as a setter method, setting the `innerHMTL` of each element of the selection to the inputted string.

+Both getter and setter functionalities return the original function.

 #### .empty()
 `.empty` removes all `innerHTML` from the selected elements, leaving a pair of empty tags.
+It returns the original selection, albeit without content.

 #### .append()
-Appends its arguments to its selection as child nodes.
+Appends its arguments to its selection as child nodes and returns the original selection.

 `.append(DOMNodeCollection)` will add every element in the argument to each element in the selection.